Stand with Ukraine flag

 image

-• The next step is create an Uplink data converter.
+• The next step is to create an Uplink data converter.

-Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in ThingsBoard.
-For this example, use the code below.
+Uplink is needed to convert the data coming from the device into the format needed to display it on ThingsBoard.
+For this example, use the following code:

 One can use either TBEL (ThingsBoard expression language) or JavaScript to develop user defined functions.
 We recommend utilizing TBEL as it’s execution in ThingsBoard is much more efficient compared to JS.